 Revelation 10-11.
 Gentiles will again occupy the land of Israel, while two prophets teach the Jews about their Messiah and testify against the world.
 After three and a half years they are killed and rise again.

-Then I saw another mighty angel coming down from heaven, wrapped in cloud, and the rainbow on his head, and his face like the sun, and his feet like pillars of fire, and holding in his hand, open, a little scroll.
-And he set his right foot on the sea and his left foot on the land, and he cried with a loud voice, like a lion roaring.
-And as he cried, the seven thunders raised their voices.
-And as the seven thunders spoke, I was about to write, but I heard a voice from heaven say, “Seal up what the seven thunders have spoken, and do not write it down.”
-And the angel whom I saw standing on the sea and on the land raised his right hand to heaven and swore by him who lives for ever and ever, who created the heaven and what is in it, the land and what is in it, and the sea and what is in it, that there will be no more delay, but in the days of the trumpet to be sounded by the seventh angel, even the mystery of God was fulfilled, as he announced to his servants the prophets.
+And I saw another mighty angel coming down from heaven, wrapped in cloud, and the rainbow was on his head, and his face like the sun, and his feet like pillars of fire, and holding in his hand a little scroll, that was open.
+And he set his right foot on the sea and his left on the land, and he cried with a loud voice, like a lion roaring.
+And as he cried, the seven thunders also gave voice.
+And as the seven thunders spoke, I was about to write, and I heard a voice from heaven say, “Seal what the seven thunders have spoken, and do not write it down.”
+And the angel whom I saw standing on the sea and on the land raised his right hand to heaven and swore by him who lives for ever and ever, who created the heaven and what is in it, the land and what is in it, and the sea and what is in it, that no more time would be given, but in the days of the trumpet to be sounded by the seventh angel, the mystery of God would also have been fulfilled, as he announced to his servants the prophets.

-Straddling sea and land and swearing by the God who has no beginning or end, the angel is clearly the same one as announced to Daniel that all the wonders revealed to him, including the resurrection of his people, would be accomplished when the shattering of their power came to an end (Dan 12:6f).
-The cry evokes what Hosea wrote concerning the northern kingdom of Israel (11:10f):
+The continual cry of God’s suffering people was “How long, O Lord?”
+Straddling sea and land and swearing by the God who lives for ever, this same angel swore to Daniel that all the wonders revealed to him, including the resurrection, would be accomplished when the shattering of their power had come to an end, and now he says, “There will be no more delay.”
+The text also evokes Hosea’s words concerning the northern kingdom (11:10f):

 Behind Yahweh they will walk.

-Like a lion he will roar, when he roars.
+He will roar like a lion when he roars.

 And his sons will come trembling from the west,

 they will come trembling like birds from Egypt

 and like doves from the land of Assyria.